 Each student will be assigned to a case group, which will prepare reports for two cases.
-The written reports should be brief (5-7 pages in length: 12 point font, 11⁄2 line spacing) and demonstrate critical thinking and professionalism.
+The written reports should be brief (5-6 pages in length: 12 point font, 11⁄2 line spacing) and demonstrate critical thinking and professionalism.
 That is, they should be thoughtful, clear and free of grammatical mistakes.
-Please refer to the following documents in the course folder on the Ambrose server which provides guidance on how to develop business cases:
+Please refer to the following documents in the course folder on the course Moodle site which provides guidance on how to develop business cases:

-- The Business Case Method Outline

-- Making a Compelling Business Case (by Don Wagner)
+- 1. The Business Case Method Outline - 2.
+Business Writing Guidelines - 3.
+Making a Compelling Business Case (by Don Wagner) - 4.
+Group Work in the Business Program (by Don Wagner)

-- Business Writing Guidelines